How Do You Run a Scavenger Hunt for Team Building That's Actually Fun for Adults?

 Creative Tasks

 Tasks where the team must produce something: a photo, a short video, a drawing, a pitch.
 These are the bonding peak — they require vulnerability, coordination, and shared ownership of the result.
-The team photo recreating the last supper is the moment people remember 6 months later.
+The team photo recreating the last supper is what people reference 6 months later.

 Scavenger Hunt Playbook: Design, Run, and Score a Team Hunt

-Everything you need to run a scavenger hunt that adults actually enjoy — from clue writing to scoring to post-hunt follow-up.
+Everything you need to run a hunt adults actually enjoy — clue writing, scoring, post-hunt follow-up.
 Works indoor, outdoor, and virtual.

 Design the Hunt (3–5 Days Before)

 Planning phaseWrite 12-15 challenges using the Hunt Triangle: 5 Find tasks, 4 Solve tasks, 3 Create tasks, and 2-3 bonus tasks for teams that finish early.
-Map out the physical route if outdoor — ensure it's walkable in the time limit.
+Map the route if outdoor.
 For indoor hunts, use all floors and common areas.
-Assign point values: Find tasks = 1 point, Solve tasks = 2 points, Create tasks = 3 points.
-This weights collaboration and creativity over speed.
+Assign point values: Find = 1 point, Solve = 2 points, Create = 3 points.
+This weights collaboration and creativity over raw speed.

 FIND tasks (1 pt each): 1.
 Take a team photo at [landmark] 2.
 Find and photograph [specific item] 3.
 Locate the [hidden clue at location] 4.
 Get a business card from [nearby shop] 5.
 Find something that represents your team's vibe SOLVE tasks (2 pts each): 6.
 Decode this message: [cipher/riddle] 7.
 Answer these 3 questions about [location/company] 8.
 Solve the puzzle to find the next clue location 9.
 Calculate [something] using info found at [spot] CREATE tasks (3 pts each): 10.
 Recreate [famous photo] as a team 11.
 Film a 15-second commercial for [product/company] 12.
 Build the tallest structure using [materials provided] BONUS (5 pts each): 13.
 [Hardest challenge — requires all skills] 14.
 [Creative wildcard — most original wins]